junjinyong/ISP2023/README.md

 ### Face Database for Unknown Face Classification

 A new data structure named face database saves face embeddings of known faces.
 To distinguish faces, it assigns IDs to face embeddings.
 It can handle queries by comparing queried embedding with all the saved embeddings.
 If there is someone in the database whose cosine similarity with the queried face is less than the threshold, they are considered the same person.
-If not, the queried face is a new person and saved into the database.
+If not, the queried one is a new person and saved into the database.

 ```python
 class FaceDatabase: